dotnet/AspNetCore.Docs/aspnet/security/authorization/simple.rst

 Simple Authorization
 ====================

 Authorization in MVC is controlled through the :dn:class:`~Microsoft.AspNetCore.Authorization.AuthorizeAttribute` attribute and its various parameters.
-At its simplest applying the :dn:class:`~Microsoft.AspNetCore.Authorization.AuthorizeAttribute` attribute to a controller or action limits access to the controller or action to any authorized user.
+At its simplest applying the :dn:class:`~Microsoft.AspNetCore.Authorization.AuthorizeAttribute` attribute to a controller or action limits access to the controller or action to any authenticated user.

 For example, the following code limits access to the ``AccountController`` to any authenticated user.